 Mr. Treusch was appointed Associate Deputy Minister of Environment Canada in June 2008 and later Associate Deputy Minister of Public Works and Government Services Canada in September 2009.

-Currently, Mr. Treusch is the National Chair of the 2014 Government of Canada's Federal Deputy Minister Champion for Memorial University of Newfoundland, and is the President of the Institute of Public Administration of Canada (IPAC).
+Currently, Mr. Treusch is the National Chair of the 2014 Government of Canada Workplace Charitable Campaign (GCWCC), the Federal Deputy Minister Champion for Memorial University of Newfoundland, and the Past President of the Institute of Public Administration of Canada (IPAC).

 Mr. Treusch is married, has three children, and resides in Ottawa.

 You can follow Andrew on Twitter at @AndrewTreusch.

 - Date modified: